Trevor Baptiste

-Trevor Baptiste (born July 3, 1996) is an American professional lacrosse player who is a face-off specialist for the Atlas Lacrosse Club of the Premier Lacrosse League and currently for the Philadelphia Wings of the National Lacrosse League.
-He attended the University of Denver, where he set the NCAA Division I season record for face-off wins by a freshman.
+Trevor Baptiste (born July 3, 1996) is an American professional lacrosse player who plays as a face-off specialist for the New York Atlas of the Premier Lacrosse League (PLL) and the San Diego Seals of the National Lacrosse League (NLL).

+Baptiste attended the University of Denver, where he set the NCAA Division I season record for face-off wins by a freshman.
 During the 2015 regular season, Baptiste led all of college lacrosse in face-off win percentage (72%).
 He also set the Pioneers' school record for face-off wins during a season.
 He was selected first overall in the 2018 MLL Draft, by the Boston Cannons.
-Baptiste has won the PLL Faceoff Athlete of the Year Award three times (2019, 2021, 2022).
+Baptiste has won the PLL Faceoff Athlete of the Year Award five times (2019, 2021, 2022, 2023, 2024).

+He is widely regarded as one of the greatest face-off specialists of all time, and the most dominant face-off specialist of his era.

 Early life and education

-Trevor Baptiste, son of Dena Y. Baptiste and Leon K. Baptiste, was born in Newark, New Jersey.
-He grew up in Roxbury Township, New Jersey with his sister Breeann Baptiste and then moved to Denville Township, New Jersey.
-Baptiste graduated from Morristown-Beard School in Morristown, New Jersey in 2014.
-During his high school years, he played on the lacrosse and swimming teams for four seasons.
-Baptiste was an Under Armour Underclass All American in 2013.
+Trevor Baptiste, son of Dena Baptiste and Leon Baptiste, was born in Newark, New Jersey.
+He and his sister grew up in Roxbury Township, New Jersey and Denville Township, New Jersey.
+Baptiste graduated from Morristown-Beard School in Morristown, New Jersey, in 2014.
+During his four high school years, he played on both the lacrosse and swim teams.
+Prior to his senior year, Baptiste was an Under Armour Underclass All American in 2013.

 During his senior year, Baptiste served as a captain of the lacrosse team.
 He helped guide Morristown-Beard to an undefeated season (8-0) as the 17th ranked team in New Jersey.
-Baptiste also helped drive a playoff run that earned the team runner-up for the state championship.
+Baptiste also helped drive a playoff run that ended as team runner-up for the state championship.
 Morristown-Beard School awarded him their Most Valuable Player Award and Alden C. Hess Award for his work ethic.
 Baptiste also earned selection to the 2014 US Lacrosse All American Team and The Star-Ledgers First Team All State.
 He went 80% in face-offs that season, scored 42 goals, and notched 22 assists.
 During his high school career, Baptiste scored 100 goals and notched 43 assists.
 He also scooped up a net total of 640 ground balls.

 College lacrosse career

 Recruited for Denver in 2014

 During his college search in 2014, Baptiste initially considered attending an NCAA Division III school.
-He had planned to play for the Franklin & Marshall Diplomats in Lancaster, Pennsylvania until the University of Denver called.
-In March, Baptiste took a late season recruiting visit to Denver, Colorado, and he signed an intent to play for the Pioneers in April.
-(By coincidence, Denver shares a school color of crimson with his high school alma mater, which competes as the Crimson.)
+He had planned to play for the Franklin & Marshall Diplomats in Lancaster, Pennsylvania, until the University of Denver called.
+In March, Baptiste took a late-season recruiting visit to Denver, Colorado, and he signed an intent to play for the Pioneers in April.

-Tapping his prowess in face-offs, Denver named Baptiste their new face-off specialist.
-He took over the role from junior Chris Hampton, who switched over to winger on face-offs.
+Denver named Baptiste their new face-off specialist.
+Taking over the position from junior Chris Hampton.
 In October, Baptiste dominated face-offs in the Pioneers' exhibition game against the defending champion Denver Outlaws.
 He won 76.9% of his face-offs to drive Denver's 15–7 victory over the Major League Lacrosse team.